simnibs/simnibs/docs/installation/simnibs_installer.rst

 .. note:: If you already have Anaconda or Miniconda installed in your computer, the links to the Anaconda Prompt and Anaconda Powershell in the Start Menu may be overwritten

-.. note:: Antivirus software might interfere with the installation

 Testing the installation
 '''''''''''''''''''''''''